Configure Okta as a CA with delegated SCEP challenge for Windows with Microsoft Intune

 -

-On the Root Certificate page, select the trusted certificate that you created in Task 4.
+On the Root Certificate page, select the trusted certificate that you created in the previous task.

 -